Jeunese/jeunese.github.io/docs/ux-writing.md

 -  Set the strategy early in your writing.
 -  Take a user-centred approach.
 -  Keep messages short.
--  Use voice, tone, and terminology consistently across different modes.
 -  Address the reader directly; avoid referring to "users" or "customers".
 -  Avoid using the same word twice in the same screen.
 -  Avoid negative phrasing and words.